pmonks/alfresco-bulk-filesystem-import/README.md

+**This project houses the legacy v1.x versions of the Alfresco Bulk Filesystem Import Tool.
+These versions of the tool are for Alfresco v4.x and earlier only.**

+**For the latest v2.x versions of the tool (for Alfresco v5.0 and up), please browse over to the [new project site](https://github.com/pmonks/alfresco-bulk-import).**

 Until [issue #155](https://github.com/pmonks/alfresco-bulk-filesystem-import/issues/155) is addressed, please refer to the [Google Code project](http://code.google.com/p/alfresco-bulk-filesystem-import/) for documentation etc.

 In the meantime, here are some links that may be useful: